pwbriggs/music-assistant.github.io/docs/faq/troubleshooting.md

 If it is a playback issue then turn on QUEUE FLOW MODE in the settings for the specific player (where that is available).

+If it is a frontend issue or related to logging in to a provider which requires redirection to another website then try a different browser.
+If you are trying on a mobile device then try on a laptop or PC.

 Review the applicable player or music provider documentation to see if there are known issues or specific troubleshooting steps or fixes.

 Try power cycling the physical player(s) if they won't connect or if there is no sound.